-Analysis | The 2022 men’s NCAA tournament’s biggest snubs and surprises
+Analysis | The 2022 NCAA men’s tournament’s biggest snubs and surprises

 SURPRISE: Michigan escapes Dayton

 For all its preseason hype, Michigan (17-14) never got traction and never spent a day more than four games over .500.
-The record is the record, but the Wolverines did play a fine schedule and ranked in the top 45 of all of the metrics on the team sheets.
+The record is the record, but the Wolverines played a fine schedule and ranked in the top 45 of all of the metrics on the team sheets.

-It’s no surprise they got in, but to avoid a trip to the play-in round in Dayton?
-Maybe the committee just couldn’t bear the thought of sending three Big Ten teams to the First Four.
+It’s no surprise they got in, but avoiding a trip to the play-in round?
+Maybe the committee couldn’t bear the thought of sending three Big Ten teams to the First Four.

 SNUB: Rutgers does not

-To the immense credit of Rutgers, it went 6-6 in Quad 1 games and beat every other NCAA tournament team in the Big Ten (there are eight others).
-It also lost at home to Lafayette (No. 319 in the NET) and did not fare well in most of the team sheet metrics.
+To the immense credit of Rutgers, it went 6-6 in Quad 1 games and beat every other NCAA tournament team in the Big Ten.
+(There are eight others.)
+It also lost at home to Lafayette (319th in the NET) and did not fare well in most of the team sheet metrics.

 It made the Scarlet Knights a tough team to evaluate.
 But considering the wins they collected, they were more deserving of bypassing Dayton than Michigan was.